 Transmission of an HE TB PPDU with a 4x HE-LTF and with 3.2 µs GI duration on the HE-LTF and Data field symbols.

-[21380] HE MU PPDUs with 0.8 µs GI duration on both the HE-LTF and Data field symbols when the 4x HE-LTF is used if the non-AP HE STA supports HE ER SU PPDUs with 0.8 µs GI duration on both the HE-LTF and Data field symbols when the HE-LTF is a 4x HE-LTF(#15968) (receive).
+[21380] Reception of an HE MU PPDU with a 4x HE-LTF and with 0.8 µs GI duration on both the HE-LTF and Data field symbols if the non-AP HE STA supports HE ER SU PPDUs for the same LTF and GI combination.